 - Duckman's depression over the death of Beatrice, until the revelation Cut Short Series Finale, manages to tug at the heartstrings.
 A scene that best cements this occurs in "The Once and Future Duck", wherein Duckman is visited by multiple versions of himself from alternate futures.
 But towards the end, he meets his past self from his wedding day, who asks if he and Beatrice will grow old together.
 Duckman sadly but truthfully tells his past self that he'll love Beatrice until the day he dies.

 - "About Face" has Duckman developing a legitimately loving relationship with Angela, who goes from Butterface to Ms. Fanservice in an attempt to improve herself.
 However, this transformation causes her to get a lot of unwanted attention from admirers and the media.
 Duckman realizes just how undeserving he is of a wonderful woman like her, especially as she now has potential for a better life.
 Feeling he is just holding her back, Duckman doesn't meet her for their last date and just lets the phone ring, while visibly depressed over the matter.
+Even Bernice feels sorry for him.

 - "The Girls of Route Canal" explores how Duckman and Beatrice met, hitting it off well, until he discovers she's married to a kindly duck named Richard.
 Duckman's despondent "I'm...I'm nobody" when he introduces himself to Richard is pretty heart-wrenching in itself.